-Laura Jeppesen, violin, viola and viola da gamba, has a master's degree from Yale University.
-Following Yale, she studied at the Hamburg Hochschule and the Brussels Conservatory with Wieland Kuijken.
+Laura Jeppesen, player of historical stringed instruments, has a master's degree from Yale University.
+She then studied at the Hamburg Hochschule and the Brussels Conservatory with Wieland Kuijken.
 She has been a Woodrow Wilson Designate, a Fulbright Scholar, and a fellow of the Bunting Institute at Harvard.
 A prominent member of Boston's early music community, she has long associations with The Boston Museum Trio, Boston Baroque, The Handel and Haydn Society, the Boston Early Music Festival and Aston Magna.
 She has been music director at the American Repertory Theater, creating music for Christopher Marlowe's Dido, Queen of Carthage, for which she earned an IRNE nomination for best musical score.
 In 2015, she was part of the BEMF team that won a Grammy for best opera recording.
 She has performed as soloist with conductors Christopher Hogwood, Edo deWaart, Seiji Ozawa, Craig Smith, Martin Pearlman, Harry Christophers, Grant Llewellyn, and Bernard Haitink.
 She has an extensive discography of solo and chamber works, including the gamba sonatas of J.S.
 Bach, music of Marin Marais, Buxtehude, Rameau, Telemann and Clerambault.
-She teaches at Boston University, Wellesley College and Harvard University where she recently won an award of special distinction in the teaching of undergraduates.
+She teaches at Boston University, Wellesley College and Harvard University, where in 2015 and 2019 she won awards of special distinction in teaching from the Derek Bok Center.
 She is a 2017 recipient of an Andrew W. Mellon Blended Learning Initiative Grant for innovative teaching at Wellesley College.
 Her recent essay, "Aesthetics of Performance in the Renaissance: Lessons from Noblewomen," appears in Uncovering Music of Early European Women 1250-1750, edited by Claire Fontijn and published by Routledge Studies in Musical Genres, 2019.